-SX1261 and SX1262 sub-GHz radio transceivers are ideal for long range wireless applications.
-Both devices are designed for long battery life with just 4.2 mA of active receive current consumption.
-The SX1261 can transmit up to +15 dBm and the SX1262 can transmit up to +22 dBm with highly efficient integrated power amplifiers.
+The SX1268 sub-GHz radio transceiver is the ideal device for long range wireless applications.
+It is designed for long battery life with just 4.2 mA of active receive current consumption.
+The SX1268 can transmit up to +22 dBm at 490 MHz with highly efficient integrated power amplifiers.
+At 780 MHz, the SX1268 consumes less than 20 mA to transmit a +10 dBm signal at its antenna port.

-These devices support LoRa® and Long Range FHSS modulations for LPWAN use cases and (G)FSK modulation for legacy use cases.
-The devices are highly configurable to meet different application requirements utilizing the global LoRaWAN® standard or proprietary protocols.
+SX1268 supports LoRa® modulation for LPWAN use cases and (G)FSK modulation for legacy use cases.
+It is highly configurable to meet different application requirements utilizing the LoRaWAN $^{\text{TM}}$ standard or proprietary protocols.

-The devices are designed to comply with the physical layer requirements of the LoRaWAN® specification released by the LoRa Alliance®.
+The device is designed to comply with the physical layer requirements of the LoRaWANTM specification released by the LoRa AllianceTM.

-The radio is suitable for systems targeting compliance with radio regulations including but not limited to ETSI EN 300 220, FCC CFR 47 Part 15, China regulatory requirements and the Japanese ARIB T-108.
-Continuous frequency coverage from 150 MHz to 960 MHz allows the support of all major sub-GHz ISM bands around the world.
+The radio is suitable for systems targeting compliance with radio regulations including but not limited to China regulatory requirements and ETSI EN 300 220 (434 MHz).
+Continuous frequency coverage from 410 MHz to 810 MHz allows the support of the 490 and 780 MHz Chinese low-power short-range device bands.